thatintrovertdeveloper/simple-stat-counter/README.md

 ## Example

-Refer to `index.html` for a basic example demonstrating SimpleStatCounter in action.
+Refer to `index.html` for a basic example demonstrating SimpleStatCounter in action or check out the [CodePen demo](https://codepen.io/thatIntrovertDeveloper/pen/RwzWXyx).

 ## License